 And if it’s a journey day then vegetarian food is considered as best.
 You can also find vegetarian food during your journey and you can feel nature by putting off the fruit from the tree.
 If you’re a non-vegetarian then also there are many alternatives.
 To the hot cooked foods, precook whatever you can in home-like meat.

-Split open eggs in your home and take at a jar or Ziploc bag you can just pour in the pan, the same together with pancake mixture.
+Split open eggs in your home and put them a jar or Ziploc bag you can just pour them in the pan, the same together with the pancake mixture.
 Taking food you just have to add hot water to means less cooking time and cleaning up.
 Rice, oatmeal, or polenta are a few examples.